Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

 ![model](./media/model.png)

+> [!NOTE]
-Currently, only a sequential neural network is supported:
+> Until Tizen 6.0, only sequential neural network is supported, and since Tizen 6.5, neural network with directed acyclic graph structure is also supported.

 ```c
 // Create model